 Determine your unique selling point (USP) and design your landing page around it.
 You can’t just tell people you’re the “best” and expect them to buy from you.
-Instead, to stand out, your landing page should answer the question, “Why should I buy your supplement over your competitors?”
-Perhaps you sell the best tasting greens in the world or your company is the first to sell pea protein powder, or use the cleanest manufacturing process.
+Instead, to stand out, your landing page should answer the question, “Why should I buy your supplement over the one from your competitors?”
+Perhaps you sell the best-tasting greens in the world or your company is the first to sell pea protein powder, or use the cleanest manufacturing process.
 Whatever you do, you should avoid competition by carving out your own space in the industry.

 The second step is to respond to all significant objections

-A landing page’s primary purpose is to respond to objections.
+The primary purpose of a landing page is to respond to objections.
 The “OCP” framework, which stands for “Objection, Claim, Proof,” is the best way to accomplish this.
 In order to use this approach, begin by gathering the most common objections your customers may have to your product.
 Sort them in order of importance.
 Then, without further ado, directly respond to those objections with a claim (no Q&A!).
 Make sure you back up your claims with plenty of evidence.
 If you follow these steps, your product pages will be highly persuasive.

 Finally, for paid ads, use dedicated landing pages.

 Online stores can become disorganized.
 There are many buttons, and the product pages are usually set up in a certain way that you may not want to change all the time.
 However, redirecting visitors to a dedicated landing page eliminates all of the fluff.
 You will have the opportunity to increase your conversion rate, lowering your customer acquisition cost.
 So, if you want to test a unique value proposition, create a landing page for it and direct a portion of your paid traffic to it.